kinnala/scikit-fem/docs/bcs.rst

 .. warning::

-   This section contains lower level details on the order of the DOF's.
+   This section contains lower level details on the order of the DOFs.
    Read this only if you did not find an answer in the previous section.

-The degrees-of-freedom :math:`x` are ordered automatically based on the mesh and the element type.
-It is possible to investigate manually how the degrees-of-freedom match the different topological entities (`nodes`, `facets`, `edges`, `elements`) of the mesh.
+The DOFs :math:`x` are ordered automatically based on the mesh and the element type.
+It is possible to investigate manually how the DOFs match the different topological entities (`nodes`, `facets`, `edges`, `elements`) of the mesh.

 .. note::